renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/debian.md

 |     End of Life     |     ✓     |

 ## License
-To identify the license of a package, Trivy checks the copyright file located at `/usr/share/doc/*/copyright`.
+To identify the license of a package, Vul checks the copyright file located at `/usr/share/doc/*/copyright`.

 However, this method has its limitations as the file isn't machine-readable, leading to situations where the license isn't detected.
 In such scenarios, the `--license-full` flag can be passed.